CiscoDevNet/codemotion-rome-2017/README.md

-# Cisco's presence at CodeMotion RomE 2017 (March 23rd, 24th)
+# Cisco's presence at CodeMotion Rome 2017 (March 24,25)

-[CodeMotion Milan conference](http://rome2017.codemotionworld.com/ ) is pretty large, with 8 tracks in parallel, plus codelabs.
+[CodeMotion Rome](http://rome2017.codemotionworld.com/ ) is pretty large, with 8 tracks in parallel, plus codelabs.

 You have more than one opportunities to hear more abou:t Cisco APIs:
 - [March 24th, 09:40-10:20](http://rome2017.codemotionworld.com/talk-detail/?detail=5727): José de Castro's keynote, From bots to machine learning: How the 4th Industrial Revolution will forever change how we live, work, play and learn.